 If you’d like to get in on the perennial action, we’ve devised a multi-city getaway that zig-zags from Santa Barbara down to San Diego County.
 Within this road trip you’ll find petals to peep, as well as floral-focused hotels, foods, drinks and even spa treatments.

-Bud out Yes, you can even see blooms in Los Angeles – it’s not all freeway concrete and poolside patios.
-There are two major botanical spots you won’t want to miss: Descanso Gardens in La Cañada Flintridge and The Huntington Library in San Marino.
+It’s not all freeway concrete and poolside patios you know, you can even see blooms in Los Angeles.
+There are two major botanical spots you won’t want to miss: Descanso Gardens in La Cañada Flintridge and the Huntington Library in San Marino.
 Go on guided bloom walks and the occasional outdoor craft workshop at Descanso, where you’re sure to see cherry blossoms, roses, camellias and California wildflowers.
 The Huntington Library has 16 themed gardens, including one devoted to Shakespeare and his works.
 But the highlight might be the Desert Garden, which is one of the largest outdoor collections of cacti and succulents in the world.

-Pass out A hotel by any other name… The Rose in Venice is an obvious choice for flower fanatics.
-Stay here and you’ll be within walking distance of the Santa Monica Farmers Market on Main Street each Sunday.
-If you go with The NoMad Los Angeles, you’ll be just a stroll from the city’s Flower District, where you can visit the markets to see warehouses filled with flowers and grab a few bouquets at wholesale prices.
+Rooms Bedding down at Proper Santa Monica is a particularly soothing experience for the florally inclined.
+Palm leaves feature prominently among Kelly Wearstler’s signature styling and fresh stems sprout from all manner of curvaceous vases.
+Stay here and you’ll be within walking distance of the Santa Monica Farmers Market, too – it’s on Main Street each Sunday.
+If you go with NoMad Los Angeles (although do note it’s currently closed), you’ll be just a stroll from the city’s Flower District, where you can visit the markets to see warehouses filled with flowers and grab a few bouquets at wholesale prices.
 Back at the NoMad, sidle up to the bar for a round of Bogs & Barley cocktails – elderflower liqueur mixed with pickled cranberries, lemon, cucumber, jalapeño-infused agave and ‘Nomader Weisse’ beer.

-Bud out If you’ve never seen a cactus burst with red, orange, yellow and pink blossoms, slather on some SPF, pack plenty of water and get yourself to Joshua Tree.
+If you’ve never seen a cactus burst with red, orange, yellow and pink blossoms, slather on some SPF, pack plenty of water and get yourself to Joshua Tree.
 The national park is less than an hour’s drive from Palm Springs and well worth the trip, with its mind-boggling rock formations and spectacle of succulents that seem straight from the prehistoric age.
 Head to the Cholla Cactus Garden, which is toward the middle of the park (don’t worry, you can drive most of the way).
-You’ll have no problem spotting the teddy bear cholla, which is the star of the garden and flowers between March and May.
-Other blossoms to see in the area include desert lavender (flowers January-May), hedgehog cactus (May-June) and cheesebush (February-June).
+Early summer blossoms to watch out for area include hedgehog cactus, cheesebush and maybe even some lingering desert lavender.

-Chill out Stick around Carlsbad and head to oceanfront restaurant Chandler’s, where mixologist Garrett Gwin has concocted a floral and fizzy cocktail for the Petal to Plate festivities.
+Blooms Stick around Carlsbad and head to oceanfront restaurant Chandler’s, where mixologist Garrett Gwin has concocted a floral and fizzy cocktail in honour of the annual Petal to Plate festivities.
 The Fleur de Fizz is a mix of pisco, lemon juice, elderflower liqueur, grapefruit bitters, sparkling wine and lemon zest.
 If you have a sweet tooth, in addition to your love of perennials, the restaurant will also be serving a hibiscus sorbet with candied pansy, and a lavender and wildflower honey cheesecake.